plone/training/dexterity_2.rst

 We will create a upgrade step that

 * runs the typeinfo-step (i.e. loads the GenericSetup configuration stores in ``profiles/default/types.xml`` and ``profiles/default/types/...`` so we don't have to reinstall the addon to have our changes from above take effect) and
 * cleans up some content that might be scattered around the site in the early stages of creating it.
-We will move all talks to a folder ``talks`` (unless they already are there) and also move all
+We will move all talks to a folder ``talks`` (unless they already are there).

 Upgrade steps are usually registered in their own zcml-file.
 Create ``upgrades.zcml``